 Why am I looking after this page?
 Tioga Co. needed something I thought I would like to provide.
 It was an orphan county and I live in the county.

-My parents, Clara Shelmadine and Nolan K. Miles, were born in Macon Co. and both graduated from high school.
+My parents, Clara Shelmadine and Nolan K. Miles, were born in Macon Co.
+MO 1910 and 1907 respectively and both graduated from high school.
 This was an unusual accomplishment for farmer's kids.

 My Mother's parents were Leonard Leonidis Shelmadine and Ethel Bailey and their farm was located on the east side of highway 63 a mile north of Axtel, MO.
 They arrived from Iowa about 1900 and built a home after living in a log cabin for more than 10 years.
 Mom had to leave her home when only 10 years old due to very tough times and live in town with people doing their housekeeping.
 She had many jobs before finishing High School, one of which was working for Howell's Dairy east of town.

 My father's parents were Charles H. Miles and Etta Carnahan and their farm was located east of Macon, MO on Vine street about 2 1/2 miles.
 Charles was crushed by a farm animal and soon died when my father was only 9 years old.
 Etta died in 1929 when he was 22.
-My GG Grandfather, Armstead J. Miles arrived in Macon Co. from VA in 1839 and William Arzwell Miles was my G Grandfather, also of Macon Co.
+My GG Grandfather, Armstead J. Miles arrived in Macon Co. from VA in 1839 and his homestead was east of Atlanta aoubt 7 miles.
+William Arzwell Miles was my G Grandfather, also of Macon Co.
 MO.

 Dad left the area and went into CCC for a short period and then to Chicago where he worked for a time in a store front radio assembly factory where he was debuging defective units.
 This was the first of the new superhet radios still being built today.